 Gold Digger #82 has Gina Diggers doing time in a women's prison.
 The comic includes a shower scene and a fight with the head bitch, who happens to be a Shout-Out of a certain female Star Wars character.

 Adventure Comics #394 features a Silver Age story with Supergirl in an alien women's prison.
 The story isn't really that good; however, and the comic is best remembered for its cover◊ with the laughter inducing tagline "Heartbreak Prison!
 Where Every Girl's A Lifer!"

 Catwoman #80 features said character being thrown into a women's prison.
 It includes catfights and a shower scene.

-O'Brien spends time in a women's prison during the Punisher arc where Frank is going after Nicky Cavella and his men for pissing on his family's remains.
-Being a Punisher story, O'Brien's arc is played for drama rather than titillation as she fights viciously to keep other convicts from raping her.
+O'Brien spends time in a women's prison during The Punisher MAX arc where Frank is going after Nicky Cavella and his men for pissing on his family's remains.
+Being a MAX Punisher story, O'Brien's arc is played for drama rather than titillation as she fights viciously to keep other convicts from raping her.